 Asheville’s Ancient Connections

-Beyond the stunning Art Deco architecture, the sounds of drums in Pritchard Park on a Friday night and the smell of Mexico as you pass White Duck Taco - stop and ponder this…you are in the shadows of a sacred and ancient civilization dating back 11,000 years; the Cherokee.
-And their home is one of the oldest places on Earth, the Appalachian Mountains, formed between 400 and 600 million years ago.
-Those mountains include the Blue Ridge, the almost dreamlike skyline that graces Asheville.
-During the mid-1600’s, while under British rule, the Cherokee followed the established colonial trading paths, crossing into the same ground that we now call downtown Asheville.
+The Asheville of today features stunning Art Deco architecture, the sounds of drums in Asheville's Pritchard Park on a Friday night and the smells of international flavors as you pass by myriad of local restaurants.
+But stop and ponder this: the area traces its roots back to The Cherokee, a sacred and ancient civilization dating back 11,000 years.
+Their home is one of the oldest places on Earth, the Appalachian Mountains, formed between 400 and 600 million years ago.

 Known as the Ani-Yvwiya, or the "Real People," their descendants continue to thrive on the Qualla Boundary (Cherokee reservation) as the Eastern Band of Cherokee just 51 miles from downtown Asheville in Cherokee, NC.

 The Cherokee story is a rich tale of a proud tribe once occupying an area encompassing approximately 140,000 square miles.
-They prospered as farmers and hunters, and had a deep reverence for nature.
-Today, about 9,000 members of the Eastern Band of Cherokee Indians remain caretakers of their land, now 57,000 acres at the gateway of the Great Smoky Mountains National Park, America’s most visited park.
+Their ancestors prospered as farmers and hunters, and had a deep reverence for nature.
+Today, about 9,000 members of the Eastern Band of Cherokee Indians remain caretakers of their land that now makes up 57,000 acres at the gateway of the Great Smoky Mountains National Park, America’s most visited park.

 Entering Cherokee – The Family Friendly Territory